 On the obverse of each coin you’ll find the image of Queen Elizabeth II.
-Her Majesty’s effigy is featured on the obverse of Australian coinage each year, with a right-profile design preferred in those portraits.
-The design used on these coins comes from Ian Rank-Broadley, and was created in 1998.
+Her Majesty’s effigy is featured on the obverse of Australian coinage each year, with the designs updated at regular intervals to reflect the Queen’s age on the throne.
+The most recent is the sixth-generation effigy from Jody Clark.

 Without question, the Kookaburra Series is longest-running silver coin from the Perth Mint, which is also available each year in a gold bullion option, as well.
 A unique bird species native to the continent of Australia, the kookaburra has appeared on a proof silver coin since 1990.
 The collector’s value of the Australian Gold Kookaburra coin comes from its changing design.
 Each year, the Perth Mint selects a new design for the coin, always highlighting the kookaburra in its natural habitat.

 On the reverse side of each coin is the image of the kookaburra, surrounded by engravings that include “Australian Kookaburra” and the coin’s weight, purity, and metal content.
 The obverse always features Queen Elizabeth II’s right-profile portrait, along with her name, the nation of issue, and face value of the coin in AUD.